-- Does this application address an important problem in plasma science, plasma technology, fusion energy science, or fusion energy technology? - How does the proposed research compare with other research in its field, both in terms of scientific and/or technical merit and originality? - What is the likelihood that it will lead to new or fundamental advances in its field?
+- Does this application address an important problem in plasma science or fusion energy science? - How does the proposed research compare with other research in its field, both in terms of scientific and/or technical merit and originality? - What is the likelihood that it will lead to new or fundamental advances in its field? - How adequate are the proposed plans to validate, where appropriate, the theoretical predictions with experimental measurements?